How to slay the E-Girl hair trend

 If you only want to dip your toe the E-girl trend, try these slimmer streaks.
 It only requires colouring small front sections of your hair so it won’t be as ‘jarring’ as some of the other styles.

-She suggests Keune’s Care Vital Nutrition Mask and Vital Nutrition Porosity Filler (a leave in treatment that keeps the ends of your hair strong and hydrated).
+She suggests Keune’s Care Vital Nutrition Mask ($36.50 at Catwalk) and Vital Nutrition Porosity Filler ($36.50 at My Hair & Beauty), a leave in treatment that keeps the ends of your hair strong and hydrated.
 Use 2-3 times a week for between three to 20 minutes depending on your hair’s needs.

 Coloured curtain streaks

-“Make sure that you are using a colour protectant shampoo and conditioner to keep the gloss and vibrancy of the colour,” says Renya.
+As for colour care, it's all about what you keep on your shower shelf: “Make sure that you are using a colour protectant shampoo and conditioner to keep the gloss and vibrancy of the colour,” says Xydis.

-The E-Girl trend doesn't have to be bold or bright though, and Rosie Huntington-Whiteley's subtle slices from a recent Marks and Spencer campaign prove it.
-Often referred to as 'the money piece', it's a budget-friendly and subtle way to mix up your colour game without going too wild.
+The E-Girl trend doesn't have to be bold or bright though, and Kacey Musgraves' subtle slices prove it.
+Often referred to as 'the money piece', this aesthetic offers a budget-friendly and subtle way to mix up your colour game without going too wild.

 Just ask your colourist for single soft, chunky highlights on each side.
 It'll brighten up your skin, make the darker colour pop, and grow out with minimal upkeep; ideal.